ginobilinie/codeBook/README.md

 2. poj2524.cpp: my solution for poj 2524.
 Simple application of Union Set.
 I memorized that time we prepared for ACM/ICPC contest.
 I re-learned how to implement a Union Set: makeSet, findSet, unionSet.
 Two keypoints: update root node along the trace path when union for a coming pair by finding operation (压缩路径); combine two subsets according to the rank (按秩合并).

 3. binSearch.cpp: I wrote sample codes for binary search.
 Remeber to finish while loop when finding the target.

+4. dfs.cpp: A poj problem (3050).
+DFS is quite commonly used.
+Remember the trace back after dfs.
+Here we donot need to use used to remember the visiting status like BFS.